contentauth/c2pa-python/docs/native-resources-management.md

 ```

 Both `_cleanup_resources()` and the consumed teardown take this branch.
 Neither simply skips the work: they null the handle and mark the object `CLOSED` so the child cannot go on to use it or try to free it later.
 Mutating the child's copy has no effect on the parent's, which is untouched and still valid.

+`_teardown()` checks `is_foreign_process()` before taking `_op_lock`, not after, so the foreign-process branch above never tries to acquire a lock in the child.
+The lock itself would raise there anyway (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)), but `_teardown()` needs to finish its cleanup rather than raise.
+Therefore, it settles the fork case first and only reaches for the lock once it knows this process owns the pointer.

 The memory the child skips is not lost for good.
 A child that calls `exec()` replaces its address space; a child that exits has its memory reclaimed by the OS.
 Even a long-lived child (a `multiprocessing` worker using the fork start method) retains at most the objects it inherited at fork time, which is a bounded, one-off amount rather than a growing leak.
 Anything the child allocates itself carries the child's own PID and is freed normally.